brown-dash/Dash-Documentation/markdown/environment.md

 #### Creating/Deleting Tabs

-You can create a tab by clicking on the plus at the top right of a tile.
+You can create a tab by clicking on the plus at the top right of a [tile](environment.md#what-is-a-tile).
 You can delete a tab by clicking on the x icon of each tab.

 ![](../assets/gifs/environment/dash-create-delete-tab.gif){:.img}

 To open a document in a new tab, drag the document title bar to the tabs manager, and release.

-From there, if you click on the tab manager region, you'll create a new tab in the current [tile](environment.md#what-is-a-tile).
+From there, if you click on the darkened tabs manager region indicating the potential new tab, you'll create a new tab in the current [tile](environment.md#what-is-a-tile).

 ![](../assets/gifs/environment/dash-drag-tab.gif){:.img}

-If you want to place the new document tab in a new [tile](environment.md#what-is-a-tile), rather than clicking on the tabs manager, you can instead drag the document to the region of the freeform where you want to create a new tile.
+If you want to place the new document tab in a new [tile](environment.md#what-is-a-tile), rather than clicking on the tabs manager, you can instead move your cursor to the region of the freeform where you want to create a new tile, then click.

 ![](../assets/gifs/environment/dash-drag-tab-tile.gif){:.img}